Sergiyev Posad: Culture

 The culture of Sergiyev Posad focuses on its religious and toymaking history, as well as classical music and art.
-The Sergiyev Posad State History and Art Museum-Preserve contain the Lavra complex of monasteries, and a museum called the “Konny Dvor”, which consists of art and excavated artifacts.
+The Sergiyev Posad State History and Art Museum-Preserve contain the Lavra complex of monasteries, and the Konny Dvor museum, which consists of art and excavated artifacts.
 In addition to the Lavra monasteries, the Chernigovsky Skete was built as a men's monastery in the 19th century, providing space for over 400 monks.
 Today, the Skete is quiet and peaceful, with only 10 monks coming to complete its everyday functions.

-The Russian wooden toys, Matreshki, were invented there by an artist Sergey Malyutin, and are now displayed in the Toy Museum.There are over 800 exhibits from the 11-21st century, including artifacts from other countries.
+The Russian wooden toys, matryoshkas, were invented there by an artist Sergey Malyutin, and are now displayed in the Toy Museum.
+There are over 800 exhibits from the 11-21st century, including artifacts from other countries.

-Because of the town’s deep-rooted focus on art and music, it has many schools for children, and they are enrolled between the ages of 6-8 years old.
+Because of the town’s deep-rooted focus on art and music, it has many schools for children, who are enrolled between the ages of 6–8 years old.